 For legal representation in a federal EEOC case, choose The Law Office of Justin Schnitzer.
 With extensive experience in discrimination cases, our committed team fights for clients’ rights.
 Contact us at (202) 964-4878 for a consultation.
 Distance shouldn’t restrict your options for the best EEOC attorney.

 At The Law Office of Justin Schnitzer, we know that discrimination of any type is intolerable in the workplace.
 Federal offices should be exemplary in upholding federal labor laws, not exceptions to those laws.
 The federal employment lawyers at The Law Office of Justin Schnitzer are dedicated to providing personalized, high-quality legal representation to federal employees nationwide.
-Contact us today or call 202-964-4878 to schedule your free consultation and learn more about how we can help you achieve your legal goals.
+Contact us today or call 202-964-4878 to schedule your initial consultation and learn more about how we can help you achieve your legal goals.